-Since I’m mega passionate about advanced email automation, I knew a thing or two about email segmentation.
+Since I’m mega passionate about advanced email automation (check out Wild Audience’s all-in-1 email marketing & automation software Wild Mail), I knew a thing or two about email segmentation.
 I provided value by sharing a few of my tips and I managed to get the most upvoted & commented answer.

 When I say “I made sure I got upvotes” ..
 I actually invited 1-2 of my email marketing friends to also comment on this question & upvote my answer.

 - I posted my blog post on a Monday morning EST.